awsdocs/iam-user-guide/doc_source/tutorial_attribute-based-access-control.md

 ## Step 3: Create Roles<a name="tutorial_abac_step3"></a>

 Create the following IAM roles and attach the **access\-same\-project\-team** policy that you created in the previous step\.
-For more information about creating an IAM roles, see [Creating a Role to Delegate Permissions to an IAM User](id_roles_create_for-user.md)\.
-If you choose to use federation instead of IAM users and roles, then create the following roles using the instructions for your federation type\.
-For more information, see [Identity Providers and Federation](id_roles_providers.md)\.
+For more information about creating IAM roles, see [Creating a Role to Delegate Permissions to an IAM User](id_roles_create_for-user.md)\.
+If you choose to use federation instead of IAM users and roles, see [Using SAML Session Tags for ABAC](tutorial_abac-saml.md)\.

 **ABAC Roles**